ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-proportionality.md

 #### Notation
 When the context is clear, we can omit the subscript denoteing what vector space the relation is acting upon and just write $\propto$.
 This is usually the case when relating two functions, real valued or otherwise, since proportionality is most commonly used in fields like physics where the domain of discourse is very clear.

-## Proof of of Equivalence Relation
+## Proof of Equivalence Relation
-Using the general definition above, we will prove $\propto$ forms an equivalence relation by showing it has the reflexive, symmetric, and transitive.
+Using the general definition above, we will prove $\propto$ forms an equivalence relation by showing it has the reflexive, symmetric, and transitive properties.

 #### Reflexivity
 Proportionality is reflexive, i.e $\mathbf{v}\propto \mathbf{v}$ for all $\mathbf{v}\in V$, because every vector space has an identity scalar that when multiplied by any of its vectors, produces that same vector.